FionaSander/softnanolab/_pages/welcome.md

     excerpt: "This is some sample content that goes here with **Markdown** formatting."
 feature_row2:
   - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
-    alt: "placeholder image 2"
+    alt: "Video of the month"
-    title: "Placeholder Image Left Aligned"
+    title: "Video of the month"
-    excerpt: 'This is some sample content that goes here with **Markdown** formatting.
-Left aligned with `type="left"`'
+    excerpt: 'the video of the month is showing truely amazing things indeed'
     url: "#test-link"
     btn_label: "Read More"
-    btn_class: "btn--primary"
+    btn_class: "btn--info"
 feature_row3:
   - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
     alt: "placeholder image 2"